Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 Category Start Date Fee

-Non-EU/EEA/EFTA Internship Students Registration shall be open as from April 2024, but enforced as from May 2024 €0
+Non-EU/EEA/EFTA Internship Students Available as of April 2024 €0

-EU Internship Students As from January 2026 €0
+EU Internship Students Enforces as of January 2026 €0